 Animals in Entertainment, Sport, and Work

-SPCA supports housing systems that provide game birds with choices to meet their physical, health, behavioural needs.
+SPCA supports housing systems that provide game birds with choices to experience a Good Life with positive welfare and meet their physical, health, behavioural needs.

 SPCA opposes the rearing of game birds in confined spaces.
 SPCA opposes practices such as pinioning, brailing, and beak trimming, the use of spectacles or blinkers because of the negative welfare impacts.